The dos and don’ts of sales prospecting

 What is sales prospecting?

-Sales prospecting involves gauging the interests of the clients and customers in the product or service they’re pedaling towards the market.
+Sales prospecting involves gauging the interests of the clients and customers in the product or service they’re pedaling toward the market.

-If done right, sales prospecting will positively affect your business’ sales and performance and if it’s done badly, it will negatively affect revenue.
+If done right, sales prospecting will positively affect your business’ sales and performance by initiating long-term relationships.
+If it’s done badly, it will negatively affect revenue by losing you a potential customer.

 We can consider this process as the first step of customer acquisition and retention.
 Perhaps it’s one of the most important phases of marketing as well.